Airbnb Trust Accounting for Property Managers using Xero

 Remitting Taxes from the Trust Account

 In many jurisdictions, Airbnb will collect taxes and remit to local tax authorities on the owner’s behalf.
 However, you can opt to collect these taxes from Airbnb and remit them directly.
-If you’re using Bnbtally (by Tallylytics), the Custom Taxes line item found in our presets will take care of the allocation of custom taxes for each reservation.
+If you’re using Bnbtally, the Custom Taxes line item found in our presets will take care of the allocation of custom taxes for each reservation.
 This section is about paying the local tax authorities the amounts owed.

 Example

 The owner, Jona Bombard, has a listing at 989 Athens Way, which Airbnb is set up to receive custom taxes for all reservations.
-In Bnbtally (by Tallylytics), these amounts are allocated to the Custom Taxes Payable account.
+In Bnbtally, these amounts are allocated to the Custom Taxes Payable account.
 After running a balance sheet report on this listing in Xero, you see that $1180 is owed for transient occupancy taxes under “23380 – Trust Account Liability – Owner Funds – Airbnb Collections – Custom Taxes Payable”.

 First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
 Once the transaction is posted and complete, record the outgoing transaction from the Trust Bank Account using the following entry: